techidaily/site-games-able/source/_posts/mastering-compelling-elements-in-game-design.md

 ### Q: Why Do People Play Mobile Games So Much?

- There are many[pros and cons of mobile gaming](https://www.makeuseof.com/pros-and-cons-of-mobile-gaming/) , but in terms of why it's so popular, the convenience provided is paramount.
+ There are many [pros and cons of mobile gaming](https://www.makeuseof.com/pros-and-cons-of-mobile-gaming/) , but in terms of why it's so popular, the convenience provided is paramount.
 And with mobile gaming offering tons of free-to-play experiences that you can play anywhere, it becomes one of the most accessible ways to game, enabling its popularity to reach anyone with a smartphone.

 ### Q: Why Is Fortnite So Addictive?

  Of all the addictive mobile games you can play, Fortnite is always a contender for the most addictive.
 But why?
-Fortnite represents the most popular title in the[battle royale](https://www.makeuseof.com/what-are-battle-royale-games/) genre of video games.
+Fortnite represents the most popular title in the [battle royale](https://www.makeuseof.com/what-are-battle-royale-games/) genre of video games.
 Battle royales rely on players battling it out in a vast arena until you're whittled down to the last team standing.
 This final team is then crowned victors of the match.
 It's this gameplay loop that makes battle royales so addicting: winning your first match inspires more victories, while falling short only makes your need to come first even greater.

 <ins class="adsbygoogle"